Old Fashioned Butterscotch Cookies

 These butterscotch cookies start with my favorite drop cookie-based recipe (with the PERFECT blend of white and brown sugar).
 No chilling is required, and the dough is easy to work with.

-It’s soft and straightforward, with plenty of butterscotch chips in every bite.
-It’s one of the best classic cookies to make when you want something besides chocolate chip.
+It’s one of the best cookie recipes to make when you want something besides chocolate chip.

 close of view of plate of butterscotch cookies